Ryan-Holben/Ryan-Holben.github.io/_posts/2016-06-27-the-kings-law.md

 In fact, we could really go down some rabbit holes here.
 Do all families consist of one mother and one father?
 What will the law say if a male child dies?
 In calculating birth rates, should we be comparing to the previous generation?

 It seems clear that we need to keep this problem grounded if we are ever going to have a hope at solving it.
-So we will assume that, yes, all couples produce babies until a boy is born, and we are then answering the question of if this leads to a higher birthrate in girls.
+So we will assume that, yes, all couples produce babies until a boy is born, and we are then answering the question of if this leads to a higher birth rate in girls.

 # <a name="solution"></a> Solution
 At its heart, this is a probability question.
 We're going to start out by drawing a probability tree.
 It's a good way to visualize what's going on, and it might give us hints as to where to go from there.